-Fluorosilicone features the wide temperature stability of silicone combined with the resistance to fuel, oil and solvents that fluorocarbon exhibits.
+Fluorosilicone rubber products features the wide temperature stability of silicone combined with the resistance to fuel, oil and solvents that fluorocarbon exhibits.

 FVMQ compounds work well in applications exposed to ozone, sunlight, air, petroleum products, and is commonly used in the aerospace industry.
 It is also used extensively in auto fuel emission systems and for static sealing applications.

 Characteristics of Fluorosilicone

 Tear Resistance – Poor

 Weather Resistance – Excellent

 Ozone Resistance – Excellent